-If you'd like specialist support and information from a Subject Librarian, you can find their contact details here.
+If you'd like specialist support and information from a Subject Librarian, you can find book a Research and Referencing appointment here.

-CASE provide tailored learning and academic skills support to all students at UCB.
+CASE can also be found in The Link on the 6th and the 6th floor of Summer Row (for FE Students only).
+The team provide tailored researching and academic skills support to all students at UCB.
 This includes:

-- The Academic Skills Centre - which provides 1-2-1 and small group support related to academic skills development.
+- The Academic Skills Centre - which provides 1-2-1 support related to academic skills development.
 This might include support with essay writing skills, referencing or understanding feedback.
-There are some drop-in sessions, or you can organise a 30-minute 1-2-1 per week.
+All students are entitled to one 30 minute appointment per week.
+At CASE, we offer two types of appointments: You can find and book an appointment here.

-- CASE SENsitive - CASE also provide support for students with additional support needs.
+- Disability Support - CASE provides support for students with additional support needs.

 If you are a student on a Further Education (College) course at UCB, you may be able to access 1-2-1 mentoring from a Higher Education student.
 This could help you develop your revision and study skills, think about your future career options or help you plan to move on to higher education.
 You can sign up to the scheme by contacting them for more information and access to an application form.